ALavault/alavault.github.io/_posts/2020-07-25-mixing_tuto_10_balancing.md

 ## 2. Making choices

-Mixing is is mostly a succession of trade-offs. *You* are here to make these tradeoffs.
+Mixing is is mostly a succession of trade-offs. _You_ are here to make these tradeoffs.

-But before making tradeoffs we need to have all the elements at our disposal to create a *vision* : what do you *hear* ?
+But before making tradeoffs we need to have all the elements at our disposal to create a _vision_ : what do you _hear_ ?

 By "What do you hear ?", I mean do you think of something anthemic, something intimate, something tense...

 This is your vision, and your mix should show that.

-*Exercice :* Listen to a song you like and write the feelings you get from it.
-Listen *critically* to find the balance of the different elements.
+_Exercice :_ Listen to a song you like and write the feelings you get from it.
+Listen _critically_ to find the balance of the different elements.
 Does this balance satisfy you ?

-*Exercice :* Go back to your first mix and try to take a step back and build your *vision*.
+_Exercice :_ Go back to your first mix and try to take a step back and build your _vision_.
 Try to make it happen !

 ## 3. The drums

-s
+Mixing (real) drums is a job within the job.
+So, let's talk about it.

+Most drum recordings have two kinds of tracks : point mics and ambiance mics.
+Points mics are the kick, the snare and the toms in general.
+Ambiance mics comprise the overheads and the room mics.

+By putting the point mics to loud, it will make the drums sound disconnected and unreal.
+On the other hand, mixing the ambiance mics to loud will destroy any kind of clarity, especially because of the cymbals.

+Also, do not put anything on top of the other tracks so much it feels disconnected : a hi-hat way too loud can destroy your track, even in trap music.
+Same with shakers.

+So, a little cheat-list :

+- The kick should match the song : energetic and punchy for Machine Head, soft and pillowy for jazz.
+- Kick and snare should be roughly at the same level : you can get away with a small gap of course, but no snare solo please.
+- Snare drum and vocals share some frequencies (200 and 3k roughly) : mix the snare accordingly.
+- Snare drum sound is specific to every genre : deep metal snare in rock, 808 in hip-hop.
+Do your homework.
+- Toms are special beasts : they episodic low-end.
+Mix then not so loud it pumps your master limiter/compressor.
+- Tom fills should be heard : not doing will result in weak transitions, destroying the song and its emotional impact.
+- Room mics should be mixed between background and supporting with a role of sonic glue : if you mute the rooms and your drum mix falls apart, it is (somewhat) a good sign.
+- Cymbals (and by extension overheads) are almost surely not the center of attention : mix them under the kick and snare as a supporting element to give the drum kit a sense of cohesion.

+_Remark :_ Musically, cymbals are generally accenting beats : not having them is likely to destroy the _groove_ of your track.

+_Tip :_ During tom fills, ride the room mics up.
+It makes them bigger, if that is what you are looking after.
+3-4dB should do the trick.

 ---